sethu-sd/IBM-Project-39181-1660399380/Project and Planning/Project Design & Planning/ReadMe.md

 # Project Design & Planning Phase

-### This phase holds the basic architectural design and development that stays as a basement for the further development of the project.
+### This phase holds the basic architectural design , Delivery details of each sprints and development that stays as a basement for the further development of the project.